Should I grow my business?

 Types of business growth

-As well as your timing, it is also important that you choose the right sort of business growth.
+As well as your timing, it is also important to choose the right growth path.
 You can grow organically by selling your existing products to new markets or by selling new products to your existing customers.
-Alternatively, you can grow rapidly by buying another business.
+Alternatively, you can grow rapidly through acquisitions or aggressive scaling – these may lead to higher rewards but can be cash-intensive.
 Learn more about rapid and organic business growth.

 See a SWOT analysis example.